sh4nx0r/sh4nx0r.github.io/contact.md

 ### Huh?
 How does this shit work?

-Use my above public key to encrypt your message using this [link](https://www.igolder.com/pgp/encryption/) <br>Copy that encrypted PGP Message as a whole and shoot me an email at(see above).<br>I will definitely get back to you.
+Use my above public key to encrypt your message using this [link.](https://www.igolder.com/pgp/encryption/) <br>Copy that encrypted PGP Message as a whole and shoot me an email at (see above).<br>I will definitely get back to you.